 Spoon River College is a commuter college.
-Students attending classes on the Macomb Campus may take advantage of the Go West bus system provided by WIU.
-Information about community routes is available at gowest.wiu.edu.
+Students attending classes on the Macomb Campus may take advantage of the Go West bus system provided by McDonough County Public Transportation (MCPT).
+Information about community routes is available online.

-Fulton County Transit Services provides affordable transportation to the Canton Campus.
-Visit the Fulton County Transit Services website at www.fultonco.org/fulton-county-rural-transit/ for more information.
+Fulton County Rural Transit provides affordable transportation to the Canton Campus.
+Visit the Fulton County Rural Transit website for more information.